tkiat/my-writings-public/blog/software-dev/tools/nix-for-haskell.md

 ## Run GHCi Against Compiled Packages

-Nix helps you include packages in GHCi given that it is available with Nix.
-To find a Haskell package in Nixpkgs, you can query all the results and save them to a file.
-You can then search for a package in that file.
+Nix helps you include Haskell packages in GHCi.
+I find it long to query a Haskell package from the Nix repository so I recommend you to save all the query results to a file.

 ```bash
 $ nix-env -f '<nixpkgs>' -qaP -A haskellPackages > temp